 Overlooking cloud security reporting can be a costly mistake for companies who assume that security is the cloud service provider’s domain.
 Although cloud service providers are responsible for some aspects of security, it is still important for companies to closely monitor the diagnostics from their cloud software and report any suspicious events to their security teams.
 By building up a bank of information, companies can gain a better understanding of their security exposure and investigate areas that repeatedly report irregularities.

-What are the benefits of Cloud Security Management?
+What Are the Benefits of Cloud Security Management?

 Cloud security management provides a number of benefits for businesses and organizations.
 By implementing cloud security measures, you can improve your organization’s security posture while also reducing costs.
-Here are some of common benefits of cloud security management:
+Here are some of the common benefits of cloud security management:

 1. You can audit your operations and business processes